Watercolor Valentine Card Making Materials

 Brushes are always an important part of the process, and I have three favorite brands.
 This is another post I will be writing in the future.
 I used a Princeton Round #12 and a Grabie #2.

-Now comes the fun part, the colors, to begin all my watercolor paints are Windsor Newton.
-I love to mix and find they match how I was taught many years ago.
+Now comes the fun part, the colors, to begin all my watercolor paints are Winsor Newton.
+I love to mix and find they match how I was taught years ago.

 To bring this painting together I mixed my own green and allowed the Mauve and Alizarin Crimson opportunity to blend once lightly applied.